Zhadok/poe-controller/README.md

 ## 'java' is not recognized as an internal or external command, operable program or batch file
 Make sure you have [installed Java](https://www.oracle.com/java/technologies/javase-downloads.html) (minimum version 8).
 I have tested the program with Java 8 and Java 11.
 You can use `java -version` in a command line to check your installed Java version.

+## The mouse is moving on its own!
+Try increasing the mouse movement stick threshold.
+The threshold can be set in the input field on the bottom right.

 ## How can I change a setting without the user interface?